Certificated Enforcement Agency

 - you made representation about the penalty charge to the enforcing authority concerned within 28 days of service of the Notice to Owner, but did not receive a rejection notice

-- you appealed to the Parking/Traffic Adjudicator against the local authority's decision to reject my representation, within 28 days of service of the rejection notice, but have had no response to my appeal
+- you appealed to the Parking/Traffic Adjudicator against the local authority's decision to reject your representation, within 28 days of service of the rejection notice, but have had no response to your appeal

 Make an out of time witness statement